pbudaraju/CapstoneProject/Project Ideas.md

 ### Data set

 The data is a subset of images (pixels), bounding boxes as validation (41.6K images) and test (125K images) sets.
 It contains 600 object classes and 1.7 million training images.
 There are also .csv files containing machine and human generated labels for these labels.
-The data can be found [here](https://www.kaggle.com/c/inclusive-images-challenge#Data-Download-&-Getting-Started).
+The data can be found on the [Kaggle Website](https://www.kaggle.com/c/inclusive-images-challenge#Data-Download-&-Getting-Started).

-## Project-3:
+## Project-3: Chicago Crime Rate

 ### Problem